michaelfinies/michaelfinies/README.md

 <h1 align="center">Hi 👋, I'm Michelangelo Finies</h1>
 <h3 align="center">A passionate software engineer from Curaçao</h3>

-- 🔭 I’m currently working on a **AI assistant plugin to help with writing word documents**
+- 🔭 I’m currently working on: an **AI assistant plugin to help with writing word documents**

-- 🌱 I’m currently learning **Security, PHP and Laravel**
+- 🌱 I’m currently learning: **Security, PHP and Laravel**

-- 👯 I’m looking to collaborate on **any projects that include Laravel or Next**
+- 👯 I’m looking to collaborate on: **any projects that include Laravel or Next**

-- 👨‍💻 Check out my website at [https://portifolio-swart-beta.vercel.app/](https://portifolio-swart-beta.vercel.app/)
+- 👨‍💻 Check out my website at: [https://portifolio-website.app/](https://portifolio-swart-beta.vercel.app/)

-- 💬 Ask me about **Next.js, JavaScript or any of my public projects**
+- 💬 Ask me about: **Next.js, JavaScript or any of my public projects**

-- 📫 How to reach me **michaelfinies18@gmail.com**
+- 📫 Reach me at **michaelfinies18@gmail.com**

-- ⚡ Fun fact **I like to play chess to practice my problem solving skills**
+- ⚡ Fun fact: **I like to play chess to practice my problem solving skills**

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">Connect with me: [Linkedin](www.linkedin.com/in/michelangelo-finies-a668232a8) </h3>
 <p align="left">
 </p>